un33k/avidcoderr/README.md

 ## Hi there 👋 Avidcoder here.
 Serving clients in 🇨🇦 🇺🇸

-Look [here](https://github.com/neekware/fullerstack) for a full-stack mono-repo.
-(Angular, NestJS)
+Look [here](https://github.com/neekware/fullerstack) A unified mono-repo setup for seamless full-stack development with Angular and NestJS.

-Look [here](https://github.com/AvidCaster/avidcaster/tree/main/libs/ngx-annotator) for an annotation libary.
+Look [here](https://github.com/AvidCaster/avidcaster/tree/main/libs/ngx-annotator) A library enabling real-time handwriting annotations directly on live video streams.

-Look [here](https://github.com/AvidCaster/avidcaster/tree/main/libs/ngx-chat) for a chat overlay library.
+Look [here](https://github.com/AvidCaster/avidcaster/tree/main/libs/ngx-chat) A library designed to integrate and display live chat from YouTube and Twitch directly on live streams, enhancing viewer engagement.

-Look [here](https://github.com/PlayItForward-IO/playitforward) for complete ERC-20 token & site repos.
+Look [here](https://github.com/PlayItForward-IO/playitforward) A comprehensive repository bundle for launching an ERC-20 token, complete with a dedicated website and smart contract infrastructure.

 For support, reach out to me/us at ✨ info@neekware.com ✨